cocos-creator/docs-3d-deprecated/en/physics/physics-rigidbody.md

 The factor is the type of `Vec3`.
 The value of the corresponding component is used to scale the speed change of the corresponding axis.
 The default value is `1`, which means that the scaling is `1` times, that is, no effect.

 > **Note**:<br>
-> 1. Set a certain component value of the factor to `0`, you can fix a certain axis of movement or rotation, if you want to completely fix the rotation, please use `fixedRotation`.
+> 1. Set a certain component value of the factor to `0`, you can fix a certain axis of movement or rotation.
 > 2. In the physics engines `cannon.js` and `ammo.js`, the factors act on different physical quantities, in `cannon.js` on speed and in `ammo.js` on force.